itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

     data object.

-method 2: get line pointer for each line in matrix and work with line pointer to address elements of a data object
+Get line pointer for each line in matrix and work with line pointer to address elements of a data object
 -----------------------------------------------------------------------------------------------------------------------------

 .. code-block:: c++